Carbecq/Zangdar_0/README.md

   - Options to change OpeningBook usage, OpeningBook location, Hash size, Threads number

 + **Usage**
 I provide two binaries, one for Windows and one for Linux.
-The Windows one is copmpiled in static, so you don't need extrernal libraries.
-The Linux one is done with Linux Ubuntu, also in static.
-I can't say if it will work with another distro.
+Both are compiled in static, so you don't need extrernal libraries.
+The Linux one is done with Linux Ubuntu, I can't say if it will work with another distro.
 By default, the opening book is disabled.
 It can be re-enabled by using an uci option.
-Zangdar will search the book in the same directory as the binary.
+Zangdar will search the book in the binary's directory.
 This location can too be specified with an uci option.
 The book is of polyglot format, and must be named 'book.bin'.

 + **Compilation**
 I provide a Makefile that you can use to compile Zangdar.
 You must have a C++ compiler that use at least C++17.
 I use personnaly g++.